Bolpur Lok Sabha constituency

 Bolpur Lok Sabha constituency is in West Bengal, in India.
 While four assembly segments of No. 41 Bolpur Lok Sabha constituency are in Birbhum district, three are in Purba Bardhaman district.
 The seat was a free seat till 2004, but was declared reserved for scheduled castes from 2009 general elections.

-Vidhan Sabha segments
+Assembly segments

 As per order of the Delimitation Commission issued in 2006 in respect of the delimitation of constituencies in the West Bengal, parliamentary constituency no. 41 Bolpur, reserved for Scheduled castes (SC), is composed of the following assembly segments: